actionjdjackson/fetch_coding_exercise/README.md

 ---

-## How it Works
+## How it Works - The Non-Random Way

-1. Split the bars in half, one half on each side of the scale, leaving out either the last bar or a random guess (Like Deal or No Deal).
+1. Split the bars in half, one half on each side of the scale, leaving out the last bar

 2. If the odd-man-out is the fake bar (i.e. the two halves are equal in weight), then click that bar's number.